 Companies have to act more flexibly

 On the other hand, I am also an entrepreneur myself.
-Hence I see that Corporate nowadays also have to react more flexibly, since the order books are no longer as constantly bulging as they used to be.
+Hence I see that Companys nowadays also have to react more flexibly, since the order books are no longer as constantly bulging as they used to be.
 Therefore, no temporary work for companies can be a real relief.

 And on for employees there can be one Alternatives to be unemployed.
 For me, temporary work has nothing to do with modern slavery – temporary workers still have one Choice.
 What I don't quite understand either: Why should temporary work be the better term?
 Because she is less euphemistic?